 Between 5 July and 31 October 2017 stakeholders were provided with the opportunity to review and comment on the draft list of permitted indications prior to the permitted indications reform coming into effect.

 Sponsors should not make regulatory decisions based on this preliminary information, as changes may occur before finalisation and implementation of the supporting legislation.

-The TGA is currently reviewing stakeholder feedback and finalising the legislative instrument which is scheduled for implementation on 1 January 2018.
+The TGA is currently reviewing stakeholder feedback and finalising the legislative instrument.

 Files for download